Anthv96A/belts-and-leaders/docker/Docker-README.txt

 When you're finished with the containers

 1. control + c stops the containers
-2. docker-compose -f ./docker/api.yml down (this will destroy the containers)
+2. npm run docker-down (this will destroy the containers)

 FYI,